Squarespace Fluid Engine Not Working

 Cannot Undo Section Upgrade

-Upgrading a section to the Fluid Engine is a one-way conversion - there is no built-in option to revert to the Classic Editor.
+Upgrading a section to the Fluid Engine is a one-way conversion.
+There is no built-in option to revert to the Classic Editor.
 Before upgrading, take a screenshot of the current layout so you can recreate it if the conversion produces unexpected results.
 If the upgrade breaks your design, manually adjust the Fluid Engine layout to match the original.

 Some Blocks Missing After Upgrade